-There have been no accounting pronouncements issued but not yet adopted by the Company which are expected to have a material impact on the Company's financial position, results of operations or cash flows.
-Accounting pronouncements that became effective during the twelve months ended December 31, 2012 had no impact on the Company's financial position, results of operations or cash flows.
+There have been no other accounting pronouncements issued but not yet adopted by the Company which are expected to have a material impact on the Company's consolidated financial position, results of operations or cash flows.

 2. Fair Value Measurements